 So what can I see for free in the Colosseum area?

-Take note of the following places that will be essential for free sightseeing in and around the Colosseum:
+Take note of the following places that will be essential to visit the Colosseum and its surroundings for free:

-The best views of the outside of the Colosseum
+The best views of the exterior of the Colosseum

 Going around the huge perimeter of the Colosseum will help you get an idea of its magnificent dimensions and the enormous capacity of its stands.
-In addition, it will allow you to see it from different angles (some parts are better preserved than others, and you will find impressive views when walking around this massive landmark).
+In addition, it will allow you to see it from different angles (some parts are better preserved than others and turning around will surprise you).

-Being quite elevated, traffic and pedestrians won't get in the way of your views, so you'll be able to take some nifty pictures.
+Being quite elevated, you will eliminate from view the traffic and the many people surrounding it at its feet, so you will be able to take the best pictures.
 The sunset from there is magical and the colors of the sky with the Roman Forum and the Colosseum in front of you will not leave you indifferent.

 The best panoramic view of the Roman Forum

-There is a large part of the Roman Forum that can be seen perfectly from the Via dei Fori Imperiali as you stroll between the Colosseum and Piazza Venezia.
-If you can make this tour on a Sunday, you will see that the great avenue is closed to traffic to become pedestrianized.
+There is a large part of the Roman Forum that can be seen perfectly from Via dei Fori Imperiali as you walk between the Colosseum and Piazza Venezia.
+If you can make this tour on a Sunday, you will see that the great avenue is closed to traffic to become pedestrian.
 A real treat for tourists and Romans, who take the opportunity to enjoy the outdoors and these magnificent views.

-Another key place that I encourage you to visit is the highest part of the square where the Capitoline Museums are located (take the opportunity to see the symbolic statue of Romulus and Remus with the she-wolf).
+Another key place that I personally recommend to visit 100% is the highest part of the square where the Capitoline Museums are located (take the opportunity to see the symbolic statue of Romulus and Remus with his she-wolf).
 If you go up here late in the afternoon, when the Colosseum and the Forum are already closed and empty of tourists, you will be practically alone in front of the immensity of Ancient Rome.

-It is true that from here you will not be able to have a detailed close-up that a walking tour inside the Forum offers you, but I assure you that the panoramic view has nothing to envy to the walk through the Roman Forum.
+It is true that from here you will not have the closeness and detail that a walking tour inside the Forum offers, but I assure you that the panoramic view has nothing to envy to the walk through the Roman Forum.

-You can walk around it how and when you want, and the green area that surrounds it makes it a very pleasant stroll and of course, free of charge.
+You can walk around it as and when you want, and the green area that surrounds it makes it a very pleasant walk and of course, free.